jjlljj/2DoBox-Pivot/README.md

-# 2DoBox-pivot by James Louge and Emily Kuckelman
+# 2DoBox-pivot

-Turing School Mod 1 assignment to re-create the taskBox project using another group's code.
-We were given their entire code base, and told to refactor and change it to fit to the 2DoBox requirements.
-The 2DoBox will keep the same layout as taskBox but have some key features changed.
+This is an assignment for Turing School's Mod 1 Front End program.
+We were given another group's repo from a previous 'IdeaBox' project, and had to take the foreign code code base, refactor it, and add features to create a '2Do Box'.
+The 2DoBox has the same layout as IdeaBox, with key features changed and added.

 ## Architecture